 • Is the content complete and of suitable quality?

 Authors are therefore requested to submit proposals of up to 600 words to adequately address the above criteria.
 The abstract that you will include in the full paper will not necessarily be the same as that of your paper proposal; but should be revised and finessed once you have written the paper.

 Please download the Paper Proposal Template and complete it before re-uploading to the portal.

 - Log in to the submission system via the Conference Website.
-You will need to create an online account first if you have not previously submitted – enter your email address and the password.
+You will need to create an online account first – enter your email address and the password.

 - You will be taken to a screen from which the submission process starts.
 Please read the instructions on this screen carefully.
 You will need to update your details before you can submit your proposal.